kberba/bookclub-database/README.md

 The database will solve the problem of keeping track of which books each club member / group is reading, since with the expansion of the book club there were problems of duplications / general errors in record keeping by hand.

 ## Team
-Karen Berba
+- Karen Berba
-Josh Ramsaran
+- Josh Ramsaran

 ## Tech Stack
-Node.js
+- Node.js
-HTML/CSS/JS
+- HTML/CSS/JS

+## ERD / Schema
+To be added soon!